noi-techpark/it.bz.opendatahub.sparql/README.md

 docker-compose down
 ```

+#### Authentication

+A second Docker-compose file (`docker-compose.auth.yml`) can be used for testing access control policies.

+At the moment, it requires having an instance of Keycloak locally.
+See https://github.com/noi-techpark/authentication-server for instructions on how to install it.

 ## Deployment at NOI

 All NOI specific infrastructure documentation and scripts can be found inside the `infrastructure` folder.